 That was around the time Valerie Solanas began to lose it.
 While the precise events of the day haven’t been definitively pinned down, it’s reported that she accused of Warhol stealing her work and that her anger at his rejection led her to buy the gun and plan the assassination.

 Several hours after the shooting, she turned herself into William Shemalix, a traffic cop in Times Square.
-She is quoted as having said Andy Warhol, “had too much control in my life.”
+She is quoted as having said that Andy Warhol “had too much control in my life.”

 The trial that followed her arrest included: an order for Solanas to be admitted for psychiatric evaluation at Bellevue Hospital where she was deemed mentally unstable; a stint at prison ward of Elmhurst Hospital; several charges including attempted murder and illegal possession of a gun; a stay at Matteawan State Hospital for the Criminally Insane; a paranoid schizophrenia diagnosis, and ultimately a three year prison sentence.